Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Water laps along the shoreling in Grand Beach, Manitoba at sunset

-📍 Google Maps | Grand Beach Website | 👉 Browse Grand Beach Hotels on Booking
+📍 Google Maps | Grand Beach Website

 With over 100,000 lakes scattering the land, the prairie province of Manitoba is home to some pretty amazing beaches.
 And, with that many shores to pick from, you better believe it when I say that the crown jewel of them all is Grand Beach.

-Also a park of the same name, Grand Beach is a staple summer destination among Manitoba locals.
+Also, a park of the same name, Grand Beach is a staple summer destination among Manitoba locals.
 Resting on the eastern edge of Lake Winnipeg in the town of Grand Marais, this place is perfect for people of all ages.

 The beach features dunes that stretch up into the sky, miles of warm white sand, a beautiful boardwalk, interpretive tours, tons of water sports, and a nearby marsh.